tschuelia/PythiaLabelGenerator/README.md

 #### Requirements

-To use this labelling tool, you need to install
+To use PyDLG, you need to install

 - RAxML-NG: See [the RAxML-NG GitHub repository](https://github.com/amkozlov/raxml-ng) for installation instructions.
   Please make sure that you install a RAxML-NG version < 2.